 - Internal tools

-Build review gates that measure behavior, known limits, browser proof, security posture, staff adoption, and launch readiness.
+Build quality reviews that measure behavior, known limits, browser checks, security posture, staff adoption, and launch readiness.

 - Evaluation scorecards